libavg/libavg/sphinxdoc/misc.rst

         Miscellaneous routines used by tests.
 Not intended for normal application usage.

+    .. autoclass:: VideoWriter(canvas, filename, [framerate=30, qmin=3, qmax=5, synctoplayback=True])

+        Class that writes the contents of a canvas to disk as a video file.
+The videos are written as motion jpeg-encoded mov files.

+        :param canvas:

+            A libavg canvas used as source of the video.

+        .. py:attribute:: filename

+            The name of the file to write to.
+Read-only.

+        .. py:attribute:: framerate

+        The speed of the encoded video in frames per second.
+This is used for two purposes.
+First, it determines the nominal playback speed of the video that is encoded in the file.
+Second, if :py:attr:`synctoplayback` is :keyword:`False`, the :py:class:`VideoWriter` will also use the :py:attr:`framerate` value as the actual number of frames per second to write.
+Read-only.

+        .. py:attribute:: qmin

+        .. py:attribute:: qmax

+        :py:attr:`qmin` and :py:attr:`qmax` specify the minimum and maximum encoding quality to use. :samp:`qmin = qmax = 1` give maximum quality at maximum file size.
+        :samp:`qmin=3` and :samp:`qmax=5` (the default) give a good quality and a smaller file.
+Read-only.

+        .. py:attribute:: synctoplayback

+        If :py:attr:`synctoplayback` is :keyword:`True` (the default), each frame played back in the canvas will be written to disk.
+This makes a lot of sense in combination with :py:meth:`Canvas.registerCameraNode()`.
+If not,
+        :py:attr:`framerate` is used.

+        .. py:method:: stop()

+        Ends the recording and writes the rest of the file to disk.

     .. autofunction:: getMemoryUsage() -> int

         Returns the amount of memory used by the application in bytes.
 More